vg11072001/Machine-Learning/Time Series/Readme.md

 * Test for Stationarity
 	1. **Augmented Dickey Fuller test** (ADF Test)
+        >
         > ADF test will return 'p-value' and 'Test Statistics' output values.
+        >
-	> p-value > 0.05: non-stationary.
+        > * p-value > 0.05: non-stationary.
+        >
-	> p-value <= 0.05: stationary.
+        > * p-value <= 0.05: stationary.
+        >
- 	> Test statistics: More negative this value more likely we have stationary series.
+        > * **Test statistics**: More negative this value more likely we have stationary series.
 Also, this value should be smaller than critical values(1%, 5%, 10%).
+        >
-For e.g. If test statistic is smaller than the 5% critical values, then we can say with 95% confidence that this is a stationary series.
+        > For e.g. If test statistic is smaller than the 5% critical values, then we can say with 95% confidence that this is a stationary series.

-	2. **Kwiatkowski-Phillips-Schmidt-Shin – KPSS test** (trend stationary)
+	3. **Kwiatkowski-Phillips-Schmidt-Shin – KPSS test** (trend stationary)

         > The KPSS test, on the other hand, is used to test for trend stationarity.
+        >
-The null hypothesis and the P-Value interpretation is just the opposite of ADH test.
+        > The null hypothesis and the P-Value interpretation is just the opposite of ADH test.
  	>

 	3. **Philips Perron test (PP Test)**